Mission & Values

 Our Mission

-Empowering individuals experiencing houselessness by meeting them where they are and walking with them on their unique journeys toward stability and self-reliance.
+Empowering those experiencing homelessness by meeting them where they are and walking with them on their unique journeys toward stability and self-reliance.

 APPROACH

-Our multi-pronged approach built upon trusting relationships includes collaborative one-day resource events, a street outreach team, an access center, peer mentors, shelter services, and housing resources with case management.
-Utilizing trauma-informed care, a DEI lens, and other current best practices, we are ending houselessness and changing the lives of the friends we serve.
+Our multi-pronged approach built upon trusting relationships includes collaborative one-day resource events, a street outreach team, an access center, shelter services, and housing resources with case management.
+Utilizing trauma-informed care, a DEIB lens, peer support, and other current best practices, we are ending homelessness and changing the lives of the friends we serve.

 Our Values